About the Democratic Party

 The party and its members have contributed greatly to the White Plains community.
 Each year, the local party has awarded White Plains residents with service awards, honoring the memory of great Democrats who preceded us.

 The Ted Benjamin Award is presented to a resident who has made an outstanding civic contribution.
 The person for whom the award is named, Ted Benjamin, a publisher by profession, was an early White Plains Democratic activist.
 He championed the preservation of open space in our growing city and served as the Chair of the Open Space Committee for the original Comprehensive Plan Committee.
 He is survived by his wife, Barbara, who has continued his work in preservation.
 Recent recipients include Susan and John Kirkpatrick, Richard and Dolly Maass, Mary Ann Keenan, Sam Fredman, Pauline Oliva, Saul Yanofsky, Harry Bright, and, in 2005, former Council Member and developer of low-income housing, William Brown, and Marc Pollitzer.
 In 2008, we gave this award to Jack Harrington, who for many years led the White Plains Historical Society.
 In 2009, we presented this award to Common Council Member Rita Malmud, who retired from the Council at the end of 2009, after five terms of service during which she played a major role in bettering White Plains.
 In 2010 we presented this award to Common Council member Benjamin Boykin and in 2011, it was given to Joan McGovern of the Lord's Pantry.
-At our 2012 dinner (to be held May 6, 2012), immediate past Council Member Dennis Power will receive the Ted Benjamin Award.
+In 2012 past Council Member Dennis Power received the Award and in 2013 it was presented to Donna Louis.